Welcome to Kustomrama - Traditonal Rod & Kustom Wikipedia

 Customs by the Sea - Calling All Customs!

 Customs by the Sea is a traditional custom car show presented by Kustomrama in cooperation with the Oilers car club and the Race of Gentlemen.
-Held October 3-5‚ 2014 at the boardwalk in Wildwood, New Jersey, Customs by the Sea will be an exhibit of traditional custom cars from all decades, and we are currently looking for historic custom cars that can be a part of this exhibit!
+The first Customs by the Sea was held October 3-5‚ 2014 at the boardwalk in Wildwood, New Jersey.

 Click here for more information.